SkeldJS/Hindenburg/pages/Setting Up/Plugins.md

 Hindenburg has some useful scripts that can be used to manage plugins, such as installing, uninstalling and creating your own.

+> You can use the `HINDENBURG_PLUGINS` environment variable to specify the location of your plugins.

 ## Install Plugins
 Install a plugin via NPM:
 ```sh